|Page tools: Print Page Print All|

-Data from the 2014-15 NHS has been output according to the SEIFA 2011.
+Data from the 2017-18 NHS has been output according to the SEIFA 2016 as well as the previous version SEIFA 2011.
 It is emphasised, however, that these indexes relate to the area in which the survey respondent lived, and are not necessarily indicative of an individual respondent's socio-economic status.
 The 2011 index scores have been mapped to the SA1 and SA2 levels on both a National and State basis.
 The Index of Relative Socio-economic Disadvantage is the SEIFA index most frequently used for analysis of health characteristics.

 SEIFAs are commonly used to group populations into deciles or quintiles of a particular index.
 In the NHS, this enables comparisons to be made between the health characteristics, for example, of people living in less advantaged areas with those in more advantaged areas.